ipopescu/docs/source/docs/casper/concepts/design/consensus.md

 ### Finality

 Finality occurs when the network can be sure that a block will not be altered, reversed, or canceled after addition to the chain.
 This occurs via consensus, and as all transactions happen within a block, it allows for confirmation that a transaction cannot be changed.
-After finality, it would require greater than one third of all validators to double-sign to cause a disparity between nodes.
+After finality, it would require more than one third of all validators to double-sign to cause a disparity between nodes.
 In this event, the network would shut down and require a manual restart.

 On a Casper network, a transaction finalizes alongside the finalizing of the block in which it is included.
 Validators that equivocate risk eviction, in which the network removes them from the validator set.
 Therefore, honest nodes receive rewards for their participation, while equivocating nodes risk loss of revenue for acting maliciously.